 - 1 bag of fresh cranberries.
 (I buy many bags when in season, and freeze them whole.)

-- Melt 2 Tbsp of butter in a large skillet.
+- For the filling, melt 2 Tbsp of butter in a large skillet.
 Add onion and saute till limp.
 Add mushrooms and stir till cooked.
 Add chicken, sliced very thin rather than chopped, salt, and stir.

-- Melt 4 Tbsp of butter in a 4 quart pot.
+- For the Cheese Sauce, melt 4 Tbsp of butter in a 4 quart pot.

-- Take 2 Tbsp of butter and melt it in a frying pan.
+- For the topping, take 2 Tbsp of butter and melt it in a frying pan.
 Add the bread crumbs and mix thoroughly.
 Cut up the parsley and add it to the bread crumbs.
 Sprinkle the whole mixture on top of the cheese sauce.

 - At this point, you can bake it in a 350F degree oven for 20-30 minutes until bubbly, or cover and place in the fridge overnight and bake off the next day.
 If in the fridge, let set out a half hour ahead of baking time and it will then take 30+ minutes to get warm and bubbly in the oven.